mnestorov/wp-acf-snippets/README.md

 <?php endif; ?>
 ```

-### Field Conditional / Also Used for True/False Fields
+### Field Conditional Also Used for True or False Fields

 ```php
 /**